jdtoon/CloudflareD1.NET/src/CloudflareD1.NET.CodeFirst/README.md

 - Primary keys are required for updates and deletes.
 - For auto-increment keys, if you don't set the key before insert, it will be populated from the database.
 - Current implementation updates all non-key columns for `Update` (no per-property change detection yet).
-- Insert/Update/Delete are executed in a single transaction via batch when you call `SaveChangesAsync`.
+- Insert/Update/Delete are executed sequentially when you call `SaveChangesAsync` (to satisfy the Cloudflare D1 API semantics).

 ## Attributes